Pouja/configuring-esm/docs/blog.md

 ```
 The exports field allows you to sub categorize your internal library.
 The wild card `*` allows any subpath (0 or more levels deep) or any file.
-If you want to limit it to one depth you have to set the subfolders to null: `"./enums/not-this-dir/": null`.
+If you want to limit it to one depth you have to set the subfolder to null: `"./enums/not-this-dir/": null`.
 See [official NodeJS documentation](https://nodejs.org/api/packages.html#exports-sugar) on the specifications of `exports` field.

 The `typesVersions` is only necessary if you use CommonJS as module resolution or if you want typescript to refer to `.d.ts` files that are not next to your `.(m)ts` files.